FAIRChemistry/animl-specification/specifications/animl.md

   - Description: Defines a category of Parameters and SeriesSets.
 Used to model hierarchies.
   - XML: Category

+---

 ### Method

 Describes how this Experiment was performed.
+Methods document the complete experimental procedure, including the people involved, equipment used, and software settings.
+This comprehensive record ensures experiments can be understood and potentially reproduced.

 - name
   - Type: string